Cardiogram/cardiogram-connect/README.md

 ```
   {
-    id: <String>
-    (All other details are dependent on user permission grants)
+    (Details are dependent on user permission grants)
   }
 ```